brunofmf/Datasets4SocialGood/README.md

 ## Personality dataset
 When using this dataset please cite:

-Fernandes, B., Calafate, M., González-Briones, A., Novais, P., Neves, J. & Analide, C.: <i>An Adjective Selection Personality Assessment Test using Gradient Boosting Machine Learning</i>.
+Fernandes, B., González-Briones, A., Novais, P., Calafate, M., Analide, C. & Neves, J.: <i>An Adjective Selection Personality Assessment Method Using Gradient Boosting Machine Learning</i>.
 Processes 8(5):618.
 2020.
 DOI: 10.3390/pr8050618.

 ## Pollution dataset
 When using this dataset please cite: